Skip to main content

 Career prospects

-At Cardiff Business School, you’ll receive a career-changing education from world-leading academics that have different points of view.
+You'll receive a career-changing education from world-leading academics that have different points of view.
 They’ll challenge your thinking as you consider the world of business from a range of alternative perspectives.

-On our MSc in Strategic Marketing, you’ll benefit from the knowledge and expertise of our Career Enhancer Team.
+On our MSc in Strategic and Digital Marketing, you’ll benefit from the knowledge and expertise of our Career Enhancer Team.
 They’re ready and waiting to identify events and opportunities to help you achieve your future aspirations.

-We’ve developed relationships that range from the largest multinationals to the smallest micro-businesses, and include a wide variety of social enterprises and cooperatives.
+We’ve developed relationships that range from the largest multinationals to the smallest micro-businesses and include a wide variety of social enterprises and cooperatives.
 We use these networks to deliver value for our students through:

 • real-world case studies and insights